|

 done by melting fine resin or asphalt dust grains onto the plate.
 Today, also

+acrylic can be used by spraying it onto the plate.
 In the acid bath, the acid bites between these small grains.
 The longer the

 plate is being etched, the deeper the depressions between the grains will be,